 What Are Energy Vampires, and Are You a Victim?

-If you’ve ever had an encounter with a person that left you feeling tired, drained, or even guilty, then you may well have been a victim of an energy vampire.
+If you’ve ever had an encounter with a person that left you feeling tired, drained, or even feeling guilty for something that isn't your fault, then you may well have been a victim of an energy vampire.

 You see, people operating on low energy subconsciously seek to recharge themselves by leeching energy from other people.